The "Rejuvenator " - Withania aka Ashwagundha

 How does it help?

 It can modulate GABA neurotransmission and having low GABA is linked to stress and anxiety .
-Furthermore the potent sitoindosides and acylsterylglucosides within ashwagandha are well-known anti-stress agents.
+Furthermore the potent sitoindosides and acylsterylglucosides within Withania are well-known anti-stress agents.

-Helps regulate the nervous system and cause it to have a more parasympathetic state that leads to deep restoration of the entire system.
-For this reason it is used for exhaustion, fatigue, insomnia from stress and neurasthenia (nervous exhaustion)
+Helps regulate the nervous system and causes it to have a more parasympathetic state that leads to deep restoration of the entire system.
+For this reason it is used for exhaustion, fatigue, insomnia from stress and neurasthenia (nervous exhaustion).

 Evidence of this

-52 subjects suffering from chronic stress were given ashwagandha and assessed at the end of eight weeks.
-Across all measures, including serum cortisol levels, the Perceived Stress Scale and the Oxford Happiness QuestionInaire, significant improvements were shown (4)
+52 subjects suffering from chronic stress were given Ashwagandha/Withania and assessed at the end of eight weeks.
+Across all measures, including serum cortisol levels, the Perceived Stress Scale and the Oxford Happiness QuestionInaire, significant improvements were shown.

-In a small, randomized double-blind placebo-controlled study, benefits were observed after 60 days of continuous Ashwagandha use at a dose of 300 mg twice daily.
+In a small, randomized double-blind placebo-controlled study, benefits were observed after 60 days of continuous Ashwagandha/Withania use at a dose of 300 mg twice daily.

 Sexual function/ hormonal balance